-Example: Threat to life is identified - suicidal behaviour, health consequences endangering the life of the individual and/or family member(s).
-There is a physical safety risk.
-There is absence or a very low level of family and/or community support.
+Example: The individual has already been taken Example: The individual has already been Example: Threat to life is identified - suicidal in charge by another organisation.
+No disclosure identified by a partner and has received some behaviour, health consequences endangering of support has been observed or requested. form of support but this needs to be reinforced. the life of the individual and/or family member(s).
+There is an existing solid community and/or There is fragile existing family and/or community There is a physical safety risk.
+There is absence family support network.
+No obvious use or risk support.
+There is risk of and/or use of negative or a very low level of family and/or community of negative coping strategies.
+There may be coping strategies as a result of the protection support.
 The person may live alone.
-There is a visible risk of resorting to and/or use of negative coping strategies.
-There are multiple protection risk(s) correlated thereto and/or as a consequence thereof.
+There is a an existing additional need for another type of incident and/or due to risk of the protection visible risk of resorting to and/or use of negative support not directly related to the protection incident.
+There is no immediate threat to life. coping strategies.
+There are multiple protection incident. risk(s) correlated thereto and/or as a consequence thereof.